Guest Writer: Akaisha Kaderli

 Also, don’t rule out that Social Security will be available once you become eligible.

 How much you spend and the debt you carry are two areas that are completely manageable by you.
 The categories of largest spending in any household are housing, transport, taxes and food/entertainment.
 Depending on where you live, it might make more sense to rent instead of buying a home, or rent out a room in the home you already own, or renting out a subsection of your home in order to help with the mortgage.
 Putting off that remodel of the bathroom or kitchen, or the re-do of the back yard will also allow you extra money to put into investments.

 Regarding transportation, you could walk or bicycle to work, take public transportation instead of owning your own vehicle, car pool or use Uber or a ride sharing service.
 The cost of car ownership is over $8,000 per year, $650.00 per month, or $22.00 per day according to AAA’s 2015 Your Driving Cost Study.
+You can also use “Real Cost Of Owning A Car Calculator & Tips on How to Reduce It” calculator to estimate how much owning a car costs.
 How much of your day is spent covering your car expenses which according to Fortune is parked 95% of the time?

 Food and entertainment are other expenses entirely under your control.
 Brown bagging your lunch to work, although not fashionable, can create great savings.
 Not purchasing that specialty coffee daily or drinks after work is another area of savings.
 Learning how to cook, which is healthier and a great skill to learn will payoff for a lifetime.
 Purchasing products in bulk or on sale, learning to break down your own meats, or even utilizing the crock pot for one dish meals all increase your ability to eat well for less.